 This doesn’t apply to everyone with a camera.
 Most guests are respectful/mindful and do their upmost not to get in the way.

-There is usually one or two Bobs at every wedding though!
+There is usually a Bobs at most weddings though!

 I have had people follow me around/shoot over my shoulder/ruin my exposures with their flash/tell me how to do my job/tell me their camera is better than mine.
 It’s a sign of the times and most of the you just avoid Bob as far as possible whilst smiling and getting on with it.